DougSalt/gpg/paper/paper.md

 might be stored in a single location, or it might be distributed.
 The convenience is that from the point of view of the consumer of the data, it all appears to originate at a single web-based location [@].
-Also  such data is cloned and distributed in real space for the purposes of fault-tolerance [@] and thus can exist in many locations simultaneously [@].
+Also  such data is cloned and distributed in physical space for the purposes of fault-tolerance [@] and thus can exist in many locations simultaneously [@].
 Thus the chances of it being lost are remote [@].

 It is reasonably easy to use such cloud hosted data in NetLogo models.
-This following list of providers is by no means meant to be comprehensive, and some institutions provide their own, cloud-based solutions, but it is our suspicion that some, non-technically aware NetLogo users are making use of the cloud without being aware of the ramifications of doing so, and doing so by using the cheap and often free provision of these cloud-storage hosts.
-This arises because each of the major cloud storage providers such as Dropbox [@], Microsoft's OneDrive [@] and Google Drive [@] provide tools that allow  the invisible, local mounting of such resources.
-These exist for the most prevalent platforms such as all Microsoft Windows versions greater than 7 [@];
-all versions of Android [@], and Apple's two operating systems: OSX  and IOS[@].
+Some institutions provide their own, cloud-based solutions, but most researchers will use at least one of the following, major cloud storage providers such as Dropbox [@], Microsoft's OneDrive [@] and Google Drive [@].
+This list is by no means meant to be comprehensive.
+It is our suspicion that some, less technically aware NetLogo users are making use of the cloud without being aware of the ramifications of doing so, and doing so because these resources are cheap and often free.
+This problem may well arise because each of these hosting companies provide tools that allow  the invisible, local mounting of such resources.
+These exist for the most prevalent platforms such as all Microsoft Windows versions greater than 7 [@]; all versions of Android [@], and Apple's two operating systems: OSX  and IOS[@].
 This means that the "cloud" storage appears as local storage on the local machine, and NetLogo models do not need to be changed to access such data (other than changing a file name).

 The advantages listed above are also the method's disadvantages.
 The publicly accessible nature of such data could violate regional privacy laws.
 For